Stefan2114/p2p-chat/README.md

 # Java P2P Chat Application

 A lightweight, multithreaded Peer-to-Peer (P2P) chat application written in Java.
-It establishes direct TCP connections between clients using a strict handshake protocol and handles concurrency using Java 21 Virtual Threads.
+It establishes direct TCP connections between clients using a strict handshake protocol and handles concurrency using Virtual Threads.

 ## 🤝 The Handshake Protocol